zcash/zips/zip-XXXX.rst

 to resolve disagreements between the Foundation and the ECC.

-I prefer a different approach, refocusing the role of the Foundation and making room for the ECC to innovate alongside outside developers.
+I prefer a different approach, refocusing the role of the Foundation and making room for the ECC to work with a robust developer ecosystem.

 In this proposal, the Foundation shall support community development through running the forum and events, gathering community sentiment, managing short-term